Tesla's Oct China-made EV sales fall 2.6% from Sept

 Sales of China-made Model 3 and Model Y cars edged up 0.6% from a year earlier.

-Chinese rival BYD 002594.SZ, which makes EVs and hybrid models from its Dynasty and Ocean series, delivered 301,095 passenger vehicles in October, a 38.4% increase from the prior year.
+Chinese rival BYD 002594.SZ, which makes EVs and hybrid models from its Dynasty and Ocean series, delivered 301,095 passenger vehicles in October, up 5% from September and a 38.4% increase from the same month last year.

+Elon Musk's Tesla has prioritised sales over earnings, particularly in China, where the U.S. EV giant has come under growing pressure from local rivals.
+Aggressive discounts have battered its margins but failed to boost its market share.

+Tesla's market share in China's EV segment shrank to 9.89% in the third quarter from 12.98% in the second quarter and 9.93% a year earlier.

+BYD, Tesla's biggest Chinese rival, secured its market leadership with a 22.12% gross margin in the third quarter.

+Huawei-backed EV brand Aito has also made a splash lately, with its revamped M7 model garnering more than 50,000 orders within the first 25 days after it went on sale in mid-September.

-(Reporting by Qiaoyi Li, Zhang Yan and Brenda Goh; Editing by Jamie Freed and Sonali Paul)
+(Reporting by Qiaoyi Li, Zhang Yan and Brenda Goh; Editing by Jamie Freed, Sonali Paul and William Mallard)

 ((qiaoyi.li@thomsonreuters.com;))